linuxdeepin/dde-control-center/README.md

 # DDE Control Center

-DDE Control Center is Deepin Desktop Environment control panel.
+DDE Control Center is the control panel of Deepin Desktop Environment.

 ## Dependencies